AndersDeath/diary2/000-current.md

 # 07 May - Dienstag  - Berlin - 593 Tag der Einwanderung - Hot Sunny

 A lot of things changed today.
+Firstly I was in my doctor office.